vrushali92/vrushali92/README.md

 ### Hi there 👋

 I am Vrushali.
-I am from India and currently living in Berlin, Germany. 🙂
+I am from India and currently live in Berlin, Germany. 🙂

-I am self-motivated and detail oriented Data Analyst with background in iOS development.
-I bring unique perspective to data analysis, combining analytical skills with a deep understanding of software development principles.
+I am a self-motivated and detail-oriented Data Analyst with a background in iOS development.
+I bring a unique perspective to data analysis, combining analytical skills with a deep understanding of software development principles.

-- 👩🏻‍🎓 I graduated from Ironhack's Data Analytics Bootcamp (07/07/23).
+- 👩🏻‍🎓 I graduated from Ironhack's Data Analytics Bootcamp (07/07/23), a full-time program - 9 weeks, +400 hours.
+- 💻 During bootcamp I worked on 20 Labs which helped to learn Data analytics skills.
 - 🚀 I am looking for Data analyst opportunities in Berlin, Germany.
 Open to work Hybrid, Remote as well.
 - 🤟🏼Languages Spoken: English (Proficient), German(Elementary)

 ### Skills

-- Problem solving, Critical Thinking, Team-work, Communication.
+- Problem-solving, Critical Thinking, Teamwork, Communication.
 - Data Analysis with Python (Pandas, NumPy) and MySQL.
 - Data Cleaning, Wrangling and Manipulation.
 - Data visualization using Tableau, Mattplotlib and Seaborn.